 Why should a contractor work with 360 Chestnut instead of creating their own site that attracts homeowners?
 Why would a homeowner go to your site first, instead of companies that are actually doing the installations?

 In the past, we’ve written a few articles about what exactly the IGSHPA certification is, if it’s worthwhile and when contractors should take it.

-Recently, IGSHPA has announced that they will be creating a seperate certification for drillers, called an “IGSHPA Accredited Drillers Certification”.
-The certification will be separate and given alongside the tradition the traditional IGSHPA Installer Certification.
+IGSHPA (International Ground Source Heat Pump Association) now has a seperate certification for drillers, called an “IGSHPA Accredited Drillers Certification.”
+This certification is given alongside the traditional IGSHPA Installer Certification.

 Plenty of questions about the history of […]